PeterHUistyping/PeterHUistyping.github.io/public/asset/blog/markdown/blog8MLRD.md

 ![Score Through iteration](/asset/photo/Assignment/8/all_score.png)

 ## Social Networks

-Undirected and unweighted graph, Node, Link. <br/>
+Undirected and unweighted graph, Node, Link.

-e.g, Facebook-style networks, Twitter-style networks<br/>
+e.g, Facebook-style networks, Twitter-style networks

-Visualize the network with Gephi<br/>
+Visualize the network with Gephi

-Find the degree of each node.<br/>
+Find the degree of each node.

 Determine the diameter of the network using a breadth-first all-pairs shortest path (APSP) algorithm.

 Calculate betweenness centrality using Brandes algorithm: